Agent Code of Conduct

 “Metasearch Operator” means any person or entity that:

-(i) Aggregates data related to flights operated by air carriers (“Flight Data”);
+(i) Aggregates data related to flights operated and/ or marketed by air carriers (“Flight Data”);

 (ii) Provides access to, displays or otherwise distributes Flight Data or parts thereof to users of its services; and